arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 end
 ```

-The example is not really long, but sufficient enough
+The example is not long but sufficient enough
 to discuss a few aspects.

-There are is a static configuration that we don't need
+There is a static configuration that we don't need
 to bother ourselves with right now.
 It contains API URLs
 and API keys.
 In Rails app they usually differ per
-enviroment.
-Development and staging is using pre-production
+environment.
+Development and staging are using the pre-production
 environment of the API provider.
 Our production env
-is using api production host.
-In test I usually use
+is using API production host.
+In tests, I usually use
 pre-production config for safety as well.
 But thanks to webmock
 we should never reach this host anyway.

 We use Savon gem to communicate with the API.
 I explicitly
-configure it to use `TLS` instead of obsolete `SSL` protocol
+configure it to use `TLS` instead of the obsolete `SSL` protocol
 for safety.
-Depending on your preferences you might configure
+Depending on your preferences you might set
-it to log the whole communication and to which file.
+it to log the full communication and to which file.
 I find
 it very useful to have full dump during the exploratory phase.
 When I just play with the API in development to see how it
 behaves and what it responds.
 Having full output of the XML
-from requests and responses can be a lifesafer when debugging
+from requests and responses can be a lifesaver when debugging
-and comparing with a documentation.
+and comparing with documentation.

 The most important part of the initialization is: